Middle School - Boys Basketball (multiple positions)

 SUMMARY

-: The Reading Intervention Teacher creates an engaging, nurturing, and safe learning environment that allows learners to develop their physical, social, and emotional wellbeing; providing instruction, future-ready skills, knowledge, and dispositions to be compassionate, lifelong-learners, and contributing citizens in a rapidly changing world.
+: We are looking for educators excited to work with our elementary learners for the 2025-2026 school year!
+The Elementary Primary Classroom Educator (Grades 1-2) creates an engaging, nurturing, and safe learning environment that allows learners to develop their physical, social, and emotional wellbeing; providing instruction in academics, future ready skills, knowledge, and dispositions to be compassionate, lifelong-learners, and contributing citizens in a rapidly changing world.

 QUALIFICATION REQUIREMENTS: